 Horizontal career moves are often enabled through part-time or online study, which can provide you with new skills to shift into other areas.
-Explore the broad range of study options on the Brighter Monday Learning platform that can fit in with your life and help you make your next move.

-Mastery of others or mastery of the self?
+Mastery of others or mastery of self?

 You might’ve heard stories or experienced firsthand how politics play a critical role in office life.
 Climbing the corporate ladder often involves mastering the people around you to aid your own advancement.